Nigeria gears up for GITEX 2019 with strong message on ICT investment potential

 Nigeria’s Minister of Communications, Dr. Isa Ali Ibrahim Pantami, will be leading the country’s presence at the Five Day Tech Expo and Conference to offer insights on how investors can get high return on investments (RoIs) in the ICT sector and how the country’s ‘Ease of Doing Business’ is expanding opportunities for investors.

 More than 200, 000 trade visitors are expected from over 145 countries for the five days GITEX Technology Week where Nigeria will be showcasing its ICT investment potential at the Nigerian Country Pavilion and the Nigerian Startup Pavilion.
+For more investment options visit SoFi.

 The country will also be co-hosting the GITEX ‘Africa Investment Forum (AIF)’ on 9th October 2019 inside the Dubai World Trade Centre anchored by the country’s IT clearinghouse, the National Information Technology Development Agency (NITDA).